High school (grades 9-12) · Constantine, MI

 What is the racial and ethnic makeup of Constantine High School?

-The largest demographic group at Constantine High School is White at 85.3%.
-The school serves a diverse student body in CONSTANTINE, MI.
+The largest demographic group at Constantine High School is White at 85.3% of enrollment, in Constantine, MI.

 What is the Resource Investment Index for Constantine High School?

-Constantine High School has a Resource Investment Index of 23/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Constantine High School has a Resource Investment Index of 25/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page